airbus/a653lib/CONTRIBUTING.md

 # Note to Github users
-Patches should be submitted to the email nicolaus.baer@airbus.com using  `git send-email`.
+Patches should be submitted to the nicolaus.baer@airbus.com.
 Github pull requests should be avoided because they are not part of our review process and **will be ignored**.